Group Build – 1/72 Scale Messerschmitt Bf109

 Glasswork shall take into account the way windows; canopies, lights etc. are attached to the model and whether glue or paint smears appear.
 It shall also take into account if the framework for canopies etc. is painted and detailed.

-The model may be any version of the Spitfire:
+The model may be any version of the Messerschmitt Bf109:

 - It is to be 1/72 Scale

-- While there are many brands that make this subject, it must be a regular model kit, not a Hobbyboss ‘Easy Assembly Authentic Kit’, snap together kit or diecast metal or plastic already built models.
+- While there are many brands that make this subject, it must be a regular model kit, not, for example, a Hobbyboss ‘Easy Assembly Authentic Kit’, snap together kit or diecast metal or plastic already built models.